-Wat Huay Pla Kang, Chiang Rai, or Wat Huai Pla Klang as it’s sometimes spelt, is a temple complex containing a big Buddha statue (known as Big Buddha Chiang Rai), a 9 floor pagoda and a beautiful white temple.
-It’s about 5 miles North of Chiang Rai City centre.
+Wat Huay Pla Kang, Chiang Rai, or Wat Huai Pla Klang as it’s sometimes spelt, is a temple complex containing a big Buddha statue (known as Big Buddha Chiang Rai).
+It’s a 9 floor pagoda and a beautiful white temple, about 5 miles North of Chiang Rai City centre.
 The scale of this temple is MASSIVE!

-Getting to Wat Huai Pla Kang – Big Buddha Chuiang Rai
+How to Get to Wat Huay Pla Kang – Big Buddha Chiang Rai

 There is no public transport so you will have to get a taxi there.
 Download the GRAB App for private taxi’s (it works like Uber) and you should pay around 150 baht to get there.
-I hired a tuk-tuk driver to take me to Wat Huai Pla Kang and wait for me, and combined this with Wat Rong Suea Ten (Blue Temple) for 350 Baht.
+I hired a tuk-tuk driver to take me to Wat Huay Pla Kang and wait for me, and combined this with Wat Rong Suea Ten (Blue Temple) for 350 Baht.
 If you have a spare evening when you arrive, you can do these after arriving in Chiang Rai at around 4/5pm as an evening trip, and then see the White Temple and Black House the next day.
 Wat Huay Pla Kang opening hours are 7 am to 9:30 pm daily.

 Big Buddha Chiang Rai is not actually a Big Buddha!